clairefroessel/bengali/README.md

 ## How to use

-This code works with both Python 2.7 or >3.4, although it requires some additional packages such as Pandas, Numpy, opencv etc. I recommend using Anaconda python, and conda to install these.
+This code works with Python >3.4, although it requires some additional packages such as Pandas, Numpy, opencv etc. I recommend using Anaconda python, and conda to install these.

 ---